open5e/open5e/source/monsters/tome-of-beasts/B/boloti.rst

 the creature’s turn takes 9 (2d8) bludgeoning damage unless it makes a successful DC 15 Dexterity saving throw.
-If the creature is Medium or smaller, a failed saving throw also means it is grappled (escape DC 11).
-Until this grapple ends, the target is restrained and unable to breathe unless it can breathe water.
+If the creature is Medium or smaller, a failed saving throw also means it is :ref:`srd:grappled` (escape DC 11).
+Until this grapple ends, the target is :ref:`srd:restrained` and unable to breathe unless it can breathe water.
 If the saving throw succeeds, the target is pushed 5 feet so it is out of the boloti’s space.